danfinlay/Bloccoli/README.md

 Building on my thoughts from [this post](https://github.com/flyswatter/Blockly-Brainstorming).

 Allows new modules full of javascript-compiling blocks to be added to its projects.
-The basic functionality is working, now is the "adding modules" and "sanitizing the javascript" phase.
-Adding modules should include adding a nice interface for browsing them.
+Basic block importing is working, major remaining tasks:

+1. Compile a website from the generated source code.
+Include a prerequisite scripts section for new modules to import accessory code.

+1. Decide on the exact run method.
+Have a frame next to the block frame?
+Pop the code up in a new window?
+Something else?
+Definitely provide an html-download feature.

+4. Automate Javascript Sanitization.

+5. Add modules.

+6. Create interface for contributing & exploring modules.
+-

-Currently "browser" is the only valid module.
+Currently, "browser" is the only valid module.
 It only features an "alert" block.
 But the premise is simple!
 New blocks can be added casually and easily!

 ##Contributing Block Modules